claymager/idris2-pkgs/doc/callToml.md

         - Whether to run the tests specified by `test.command`
     - `command`: string
         - default: `"idris2 --build test.ipkg"`
+    - `idrisLibs` : List String
+        - Functions exactly like `depends.idrisLibs`, but are only included if testing is enabled.
     - `preCheck`, `postCheck`
         - example: [pretty-show](../packages/pretty-show.toml)